San Pedro de Macorís: Baseball

-The city is home to the Estrellas Orientales in the Dominican Winter Baseball League, who play at the Estadio Tetelo Vargas.
+The city is home to the Estrellas Orientales of the Dominican Winter Baseball League, which plays at Estadio Tetelo Vargas.

-San Pedro de Macorís is well known as the birthplace of a large number of professional baseball players.
+San Pedro de Macorís has produced a large number of professional baseball players.
 The city has been referred to as "the Cradle of Shortstops."
-The Dominican capital of Santo Domingo has produced 106 MLB players compared to San Pedro's 99, but Santo Domingo's population is more than ten times that of San Pedro.
+The Dominican capital of Santo Domingo has produced 106 Major League Baseball (MLB) players compared to San Pedro's 99, despite having a population ten times larger than that of San Pedro.

-When immigrants were brought in as contract labor for sugar plantations from the Eastern Caribbean, they brought the sport of cricket.
+When immigrants were brought in from the Eastern Caribbean as contract labor for sugar plantations, they brought the sport of cricket.
 They formed teams and played against each other.
 The ownership and management of many of the sugar estates were American.
-The cricket teams were offered money by their players plantation managers to switch sports and they did.
-Native Dominicans picked up the game watching teams composed of Eastern Caribbeans.
-Over time, Vic Power established an extremely good youth system in San Pedro de Macorís and was one of the largest influences on making this city into the largest source of baseball talent in the world.
+The cricket teams were offered money by the players' plantation managers to switch sports, and they did.
+Dominicans learned the game watching teams composed of Eastern Caribbean players.
+Over time, Vic Power established a youth system in San Pedro de Macorís and was one of the largest influences on making the city one of the largest sources of baseball talent in the world.

 Notable Major League Baseball players from San Pedro de Macorís include: